Skip to main content

 Almost half (48%) of customers on the Scheme who have tried to access insurance privately have been priced out - quoted premiums they could not afford.
 That’s why everyone on the Scheme receives the same comprehensive insurance cover as part of their lease.
 The total cost of this cover is shared across all customers as part of their overall lease cost.

-Drive Smart is one of the ways we are responding to this challenge - helping to reduce accidents and claims among the highest risk customer segments, and in turn keep the Scheme fair, safe and as affordable as possible for all customers.
+Drive Smart was one of the ways we were responding to this challenge - by helping to reduce accidents and claims among the highest risk customer segments, and in turn keep the Scheme fair, safe and as affordable as possible for all customers.

-Drive Smart only receives data from the customer’s phone when the phone has recorded journeys in their Motability Scheme vehicle and provides educational feedback on driving behaviour, including:
+Drive Smart only received data from the customer’s phone when the phone has recorded journeys in their Motability Scheme vehicle and provided educational feedback on driving, including:

 • Speed relative to road limits